OpenCDSS/cdss-app-tstool-doc-dev/mkdocs-project/docs/dev-env/eclipse.md

 TSTool development has typically occurred on Windows computers, although the software is often deployed to other operating systems.

 As discussed in the [Java 8](java8.md) section,
-Java 8 is currently used for development and 32-bit Java is used due to component requirements.
+Java 8 is currently used for development and 64-bit Java and Eclipse are used as of TSTool version 14.0.0.

-To avoid confusion with compatibility, Eclipse 32-bit has traditionally been used.
+32-bit Java was previously used due to component requirements.
-However, the Eclipse foundation has begun phasing out 32-bit Java and 64-bit Eclipse will be used when TSTool is transitioned to 64-bit Java.
+TSTool has been developed with various versions of Eclipse, including Mars, Neon, 2019-03 and later versions.
-TSTool has been developed with various versions of Eclipse, including Mars and Neon.
+The version of Eclipse is generally not critical as long as the appropriate Java version is configured for compatibility.

 The Eclipse `.project` file is currently saved in the Git repository for each TSTool component repository in order to facilitate development environment setup.
 This may change in the future.